grey6erry/hello-world/README.md

 # hello-world

 Hi there - I am just starting here and am hoping to become well oriented in computer science in the future.
-It looks like this is an essential knowledge set in the modern world.
+It appears to be an essential knowledge set in the modern world.